 - The primary NIH organization for research on Spinal Cord Injuries is the National Institute of Neurological Disorders and Stroke

 Spinal cord injuries can be complete or incomplete.
 With a complete spinal cord injury, the cord can't send signals below the level of the injury.
-As a result, you are paralyzed below of injury.
+As a result, you are paralyzed below the injury.
 With an incomplete injury, you have some movement and sensation below the injury.

 A spinal cord injury is a medical emergency.
 Immediate treatment can reduce long-term effects.
 Treatments may include medicines, braces or traction to stabilize the spine, and surgery.
 Later treatment usually includes medicines and rehabilitation therapy.
 Mobility aids and assistive devices may help you to get around and do some daily tasks.

 NIH: National Institute of Neurological Disorders and Stroke

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)